-To obtain a new driver's license, you must visit a Driver Services facility to surrender your out-of-state license and pass a vision screening, written exam and possibly a drive exam.
+To obtain a new driver's license, you must visit a Secretary of State facility to surrender your out-of-state license and pass a vision screening, written exam and possibly a drive exam.
 Proper identification must be presented so we can verify your full name, date of birth, social security number, Illinois residency and written signature.
 See Acceptable Identification Documents.

 Get Illinois License Plates?

 New residents have 30 days to apply for an Illinois title and registration after establishing residence, provided the vehicle is properly registered in another jurisdiction.
 See the Vehicle Title and Registration for New Residents brochure for more information about the documents you will need to apply.
-You must visit a Driver Services facility.
+You must visit a Secretary of State facility.

 Get an Illinois Driver's License if I am a first-time driver?

 You must be at least 16 years of age and have successfully completed an approved driver education course (see Graduated Driver's License section) or be at least 18 years of age.
-Proper identification must be presented at a Driver Services facility so we can verify your full name, date of birth, social security number, Illinois residency and written signature.
+Proper identification must be presented at a Secretary of State facility so we can verify your full name, date of birth, social security number, Illinois residency and written signature.
 See Acceptable Identification Documents.